ARTEMIS-TWIN/Docs/docs/survey/03-09-vr-ar-specialist.md

 VR/AR specialists work with a focused but technically demanding set of data types. **3D models** are the central asset, forming the foundation of most immersive experiences, and are commonly complemented by photographic material, audiovisual content, and selected historical or archival sources.
 Only a small minority engage with sensor–based or interaction data, reflecting the predominantly static nature of current VR/AR production pipelines.

-The formats used to manage these materials are similarly concentrated (**Figure 37**).
-Standard 3D formats and game–engine project files dominate the workflow ecosystem, while images, video, and multimedia assets provide supporting layers for immersive applications.
-More structured or interoperable formats remain marginal, indicating that VR/AR production environments continue to rely heavily on software–specific pipelines.
+The formats landscape is relatively narrow and structured around **3D file formats** and **game engine project files**, with standard multimedia supporting core assets.
+In contrast, metadata standards, motion-capture formats, and spatial-audio formats are rarely used.
+This indicates that immersive outputs rely on a concentrated technical stack, with limited diversification of underlying data structures.

 <div align="center">
   <img src="assets/figures/figure-37-data-formats.png" width="700">
   <p><em>Figure 37.
 Data formats.</em></p>
 </div>

-Use of standards and interoperability protocols is relatively limited.
-A minority of respondents report using metadata standards or linked–data frameworks, while many rely on project–specific workflows optimised for production rather than long–term interoperability or preservation.

 ## 3.9.3 Data accessibility, collaboration, and sharing challenges

-Data accessibility among VR/AR specialists is highly variable.
-Some respondents operate within well–structured project repositories or institutional systems, while many manage assets across fragmented environments composed of local storage, cloud repositories, and software–specific platforms.
-This fragmentation reflects the hybrid nature of immersive production pipelines.
+Data accessibility among VR/AR specialists is uneven: some respondents work within structured and searchable digital systems, while many rely on assets distributed across multiple repositories or software environments.

-Collaborative workflows are widespread and often depend on multidisciplinary coordination involving developers, designers, curators, and heritage specialists.
-Respondents report using both institutional infrastructures and external collaborative platforms to exchange assets and coordinate production activities.

-Data–sharing barriers remain significant.
-Respondents identify compatibility problems between platforms and software ecosystems, limited interoperability, and the complexity of preparing assets for reuse or external dissemination.
-Intellectual property concerns and restricted access to source material also emerge frequently, especially for projects involving cultural institutions or commercial partnerships.
+Collaborative platforms are commonly used within project workflows, both through institutional systems and external platforms, reflecting the multidisciplinary and production-oriented nature of immersive heritage work.

+Data-sharing challenges are widespread and primarily linked to **interoperability problems**, software compatibility, and the difficulty of preparing reusable immersive assets.
+Respondents also report barriers related to intellectual property, institutional restrictions, and limited access to high-quality source material.

 ## 3.9.4 3D models, simulations, and integration challenges

-Use of **3D models** is nearly universal within this profile and represents the core of most immersive heritage workflows.
-Respondents frequently rely on reconstructed environments, photogrammetric assets, or interactive 3D scenes to support interpretation and user engagement.
+Use of **3D models** among VR/AR specialists is widespread and represents a central component of immersive heritage workflows.
+Respondents commonly rely on reconstructed environments, photogrammetric assets, and interactive scenes for interpretation and user engagement.

 **Digital simulations** are used less frequently but still represent a growing area of practice, with many respondents expressing interest even if not yet applying them directly.